robmiller/varnisher/README.md

 Administering Varnish is generally a breeze, but sometimes you want to do one of the few things that aren't painless out of the box.
 Hopefully, that's where this toolbox comes in.

+Varnish Toolkit relies on the wonderful libraries [hpricot](http://hpricot.com/), by why the lucky stiff, and [Parallel](https://github.com/grosser/parallel), by Michael Grosser.
+If you don't have them, install them with:

+    $ sudo gem install hpricot parallel

 ## Usage

     Usage: varnish.rb [options] action target